TMPest-uniroma2/web3sec/readme.md

 This repository contains five hands-on labs designed for practitioners to understand and analyze the technical foundations and security aspects of blockchain-based systems, with a focus on both Ethereum and Hyperledger Fabric.

+## Disclaimer
+This lab is ongoing further development.
+As such, it is subject to change.
+Probably, not all samples will be uploaded during this year (2024/2025), and will be uploaded/updated in future iterations of the course.

 ## Lab Overview

 ### 1. Foundational Understanding of PKI